sourya-sen/rPi_synth/README.md

 The Hybrid Video Synthesiser, as the name suggests, is a video synthesiser that has digital brains by using a Raspberry Pi but can interface with any analog signal for sequencing, manipulating and/or modulating.
 This version is compatible with Eurorack standards.

 It is made up of the following ingredients.
-1. A custom PCB to interface between the Eurorack signals and the Raspberry Pi.
+1. A custom PCB to interface between the Eurorack signals and the Raspberry Pi, both EAGLE files and gerbers are made available in the `Hardware` folder.
-**[TODO, Eagle project not committed to the repo yet.]**

-2. The rPi_Framework that communicates between the hardware and the Raspberry Pi and sends the current state over OSC to the system.
+2. The `rPi_Framework` openFrameworks application that communicates between the hardware and the Raspberry Pi and sends the current state over OSC to the system.

-3. The rPi_videoSynth that listens to the OSC communication and runs the visuals.
+3. The `rPi_videoSynth` openFrameworks application that listens to the OSC communication and runs the visuals.
 The visuals themselves are fragment shaders that reside in the `/rPi_videoSynth/bin/data/shaders` folder.

+4. A illustrator file for the front panel, in the `Hardware` folder.

 And the following extras,
 * Scripts to auto run on boot on a Raspberry Pi.

 * A desktop GUI simulating the hardware OSC communication for testing without the hardware.
-(Note: The performance is going to be vastly different and check documentation of writing cross platform shaders in the shaders folder).  **[TODO, not committed to repo yet.]**
+The `synth_CVTester` openFrameworks application handles that. **IMPORTANT: If using the videoSynth application on the desktop, use the relevant shader headers.
+See the install notes below - the only difference is using the desktop shader headers instead of the pi headers in step 4.**

 ![Front Panel](Documentation/frontpanel.jpeg?raw=true "Front Panel") The hardware has 4 CV inputs and 8 Gate inputs.